 After their testing of the 2020 Kia Telluride, the Insurance Institute for Highway Safety awarded a Top Safety Pick Plus.
 With standard forward-collision braking and alerting, blind spot collision avoidance, driver attention warning, and adaptive cruise control, there are plenty of safety features at every trim.
 Standard driver aids also include rear cross-traffic alerting and a rearview camera.

-Kia Telluride features
+Kia Telluride Features and Pricing

 Kia Telluride competitors